Arrest unit

-Evidence and arrest units (German: Beweissicherungs- und Festnahmeeinheiten lit.
-Units for arrests and securing evidence, abbreviated BFE or BFHu) are specialized units of the German state police forces Landespolizei and the German Federal Police.
+Evidence and arrest units (Beweissicherungs- und Festnahmeeinheiten, abbreviated BFE or BFHu) are specialized units of the German state police forces and the Federal Police.

 A BFE unit of the German Federal Police demonstrates an arrest during a police show in Hannover.

+History

-These units were established in 1987 after the deaths of two police officers during the demonstrations against the expansion of Frankfurt Airport.
+The BFEs were established in 1987 after the deaths of two police officers during the demonstrations against the expansion of Frankfurt Airport.